Lumbar curvature of the spine. Lumbar lordosis - how to be and what to do? Causes of the development of lumbar lordosis

 • the woman (mother) had injuries during pregnancy;

-• the child was injured during childbirth.
+• The child was injured during childbirth.

 Acquired pathology - causes: